-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the school website.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available on the G-drive.
 An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.

 1.7.
-Allegations of Abuse Against Teachers and Other Employees and Volunteers then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the school office or staff shared drive
+Allegations of Abuse Against Teachers and Other Employees and Volunteers then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers, and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the G-drive